USD INR ₹ 95.38

 Specific cards with no overseas transaction fees are available from major US banks like Bank of America, Capital One, and other major credit card issuers.

-Read the fine print on your bank's or credit card's website before your travel to check if they charge foreign transaction fees or you can contact your bank and ask if they charge foreign transaction fees with the type of card or account you have.
+Read the fine print on your bank's or credit card's website before you travel to check if they charge foreign transaction fees, or you can contact your bank and ask if they charge foreign transaction fees with the type of card or account you have.
+Many credit card companies offer good travel rewards credit cards where you can earn points and miles.

 Also, credit cards are likely to offer fraud protection on an overseas trip.
 In a way, it is better than carrying a huge amount of cash.
 You can replace a lost or stolen credit card, but lost cash can never be replaced.